klamma/ar-for-eu-book/_pages/chapters/modeling.md

 The presented modelling techniques of digital sculpting, 3D scanning and photogrammetry typically result in a high-density triangle mesh.
 The problem with this mesh is that it is irregular and often bears unnecessary complexity.
-For instance, a 3D scanned table consists of many small triangles but its table top could be simiplified to one planar shape which only consists of two triangles.
+For instance, a 3D scanned table consists of many small triangles but its table top could be simplified to one planar shape which only consists of two triangles.
-Additionally, it is not possible to animate the high-complexity 3D meshes since any movement results in streched surfaces.
+Additionally, it is not possible to animate the high-complexity 3D meshes since any movement results in stretched surfaces.
 Due to this, it is possible to retopologize the mesh {% cite PDZR18 %}.
 In this technique, the high-density mesh of the sculpt or 3D scan is used as a base mesh.
 Then, a 3D artist creates a new mesh on top of this base mesh.